 - Book an art tour with: http://bestveniceguides.it/en/guida/nicoletta-consentino/.
 (We enjoyed the Titian and Tintoretto tour.)

-The Venice Biennale is on to the end of November and the next is 2021.
+The Venice Biennale is on from May to the end of November and the next is the Biennale Arte in 2019.